 If you live in the Pittsburgh area, you should also visit the Pittsburgh Foundation website to find a list of scholarships available.
 Westminster is also pleased to be a Preferred College Partner of The Pittsburgh Promise, a scholarship program for students who live in the city and attend Pittsburgh public schools.
 More on The Pittsburgh Promise Program.

-The Presbyterian Church USA has individual scholarship applications available through its respective churches for the 2018–2019 Academic Year.
+The Presbyterian Church USA has individual scholarship applications available through its respective churches.
 Contact your church for an application for these scholarships or visit the Presbyterian Church USA Financial Aid Programs for Undergraduates.

 Other outside scholarships may be applied for through: